shautvast/jargo/README.md

 Basic premisses:
 1. written in Rust
 2. does NOT copy anything from the maven philosophy (phases, goals etc).
-Instead find out on the go what would be a good design
+Instead find out on the go what would be a good design. _That said, some things are just good to keep using, such as the default project structure._
-3. uses TOML
+3. configured in TOML. ie. no XML, **yay!**, AND no Turing-completeness (groovy/kotlin in gradle), **yay2!!**

 see [tests/sample_project/Jargo.toml](https://github.com/shautvast/jargo/blob/main/tests/sample_project/Jargo.toml) to get an impression of what that looks like.